Royal Patriarchal Music Seminary of Lisbon: Preface to the decline of Portugal

-José I died on 24 February 1777 and was succeeded by his daughter Maria I who was married to Pedro (Peter), the son of her grandfather João V and therefore her father's younger brother.
-When she ascended to the throne he took the title of king jure uxoris under the name Pedro III, but he was never coregent with her and, like his brother, had no great interest in being involved in government.
+Joseph I died on 24 February 1777 and was succeeded by his daughter Maria I who was married to her uncle Infante Peter, the son of her grandfather John V and therefore her father's younger brother.
+When she ascended to the throne he took the title of king jure uxoris under the name Peter III, but he was never co-regent with her and, like his brother, had no great interest in being involved in government.

 One of Maria I's earliest actions was to remove Pombal from office because of her intense dislike of him.
 There were several reasons for this.
 One was a response against his anti-clericalism and especially his decision to expel Jesuits from Portugal.
 Another was that, despite the fact that the assassination attempt on her father had probably occurred because of his sexual relation with the Marchioness of Távora, Pombal's treatment of the family had alienated the aristocracy and the queen took their side.
 A third was that, because papal approval had been necessary for her to marry her uncle and her father had instructed Pombal to conduct the negotiations, Pombal himself was opposed to the marriage on moral grounds and had tried to persuade her father not to proceed.

 A major event for Lisbon was the opening by Mary 1 of a new opera house on 30 July 1793.
 Called the Theatro Real de São Carlos (St. Charles Royal Theatre), named in honour of Carlota Joaquina of Spain who had been married in 1785 at the age of 10 to the queen's son João and began residing with him in 1790 once she was of childbearing age.

 Construction came about after a group of Lisbon's businessmen, who had made their money through Pombal's economic reforms, recognised that the destruction of the Tejo Opera House had left a gap in the city's music life, and they provided the entire funds for the new theatre from their own resources.
 The first opera staged there was Domenico Cimarosa's La Ballerina Amante, and in 1800 the Seminary's alumnus, Marcos Portugal was appointed as its director, enabling him to perform many of his own operas along with major works from wider Europe.